distributedlife/ensemble-website/source/views/docs/guides/restricted-execution.md

 };
 ~~~

 Now we can define three separate plugins.
 One for each skill level.
-Not that we are no longer returning a hash, but rather an array.
+Note that we are no longer returning a hash, but rather an array.
 The first element is the game mode and the second attribute is the original hash.

-Normal
+Normal.

 ~~~javascript
 return ['normal', {